 12. Effectively Leverage Client Resources

-If your client is having you manage an event, they should contribute to marketing efforts too.
-How much they can contribute can vary from case to case, but at the very least you should be able to use their contacts, customer data and goodwill to get your message out there.
-Discuss options for clients and opportunities will present themselves.
+If your client is having you manage an event, they should contribute to marketing efforts, too.
+How much they can contribute can vary from case to case, but at the very least, you should be able to use their contacts, customer data and goodwill to get your message out there.
+Discuss options for clients and opportunities that will present themselves.

 13. Use Pricing to Your Advantage

 We discussed some event organisers jacking up prices in the last days leading up to the event.
 But there are other ways to maximise revenue by using price tactics.
 Let’s have a look at a few options:

 1. Early bird – Offer discounts to attendees who register early.
 This gives you the best chances of selling to those who have discovered your event in the early going.
 If the price stays the same throughout and potential attendees know that, they are more likely to put it off and may forget altogether.

 2. Other discounts – Discounts can be offered as the key to other marketing efforts.
 You may be able to set up a deal with a sponsor, for instance (buy this product and get a discount to this event), or via social media (share our event page and get 10% off.
 There’s also the option of offering discounts for large group bookings.

 3. Late entry – How to deal with ticket prices in the last stages before the event comes down to various factors.
 If your tickets aren’t selling and demand is lower than you expected, lowering the price may be the best option to maximise profit.
 If you’re expecting a sell-out, upping the price can be the way to go.